HugeONotation/hugeonotation.github.io/pblog/_posts/2024-11-03-avx10_2_new_instructions.md

 However, even then, there are still condition codes that don't fit into either
 table: L, NGE, GE, and NL.
-The first two always produce false, and the last two always produce true, and therefore of no real practical value.
+The first two always produce false, and the last two always produce true, and therefore are of no real practical value.

 If we wish to test for a greater-than or greater-than-or-equal relationship, we can just use the Above and Above-Equal condition codes.
 If we wish to test for